 Day 15: The Road to Marrakech

-This morning we visit a local woman's Argan Oil Cooperative to see how this precious oil is produced.
-We then travel to Marrakesh and stop at the city's famous landmark, the Koutoubia Mosque before checking into our hotel.
+This morning we visit a local woman's Argan Oil Cooperative to see how this precious oil is produced before we travel to Marrakech.

 Day 16: Marrakech Sites

 In the morning we set out to discover the fabulous 11th century city of Marrakech.
 Marrakech is steeped in history and tradition!
 We stop at the city's famous landmark, the Koutoubia Mosque and also visit the Saadiens Tombs before walking through the medina to Bahia Palace.

 Day 17: Return to Casablanca

 Today we will drive back to Morocco's largest city, Casablanca.
 Tonight we enjoy a farewell dinner reminiscing on all of the wonderful encounters and experiences during our Moroccan adventure.
 Overnight in Casablanca.